-Upon admission into the HCC program, parents are required to complete a (yellow) information card with contact and medical information, as well as provide an emergency contact person, who can pick up your child in the event of an urgent situation where you cannot be reached.
-This ensures that a provider will always have current information pertaining to your child.
-The card also supplies vital information regarding allergies and medical consent/permission in the event of an emergency.
+Parents are required to complete an AFCS information card with contact and medical information, as well as to provide an emergency contact person who can pick up your child in the event of an urgent situation where you cannot be reached.
+This ensures that a provider will always have easy access to current information pertaining to your child regarding allergies and medical consent/permission.

 In the event of an emergency, parents will be contacted at once.
-If the parent cannot be reached, the provider and/or the Agency will call your emergency contact person.
+If the parent cannot be reached, the provider and/or Agency will call your emergency contact person.
 If the emergency is not related to your child, a Consultant and/or an emergency back-up person may help provide care until you arrive for pick up, as this is only a temporary solution.

-If the emergency involves the provider or her family, you may need to access alternate care in the event that your provider is temporarily unavailable.
+If the emergency involves the provider or their family, you may need to access alternate care in the event that your provider is temporarily unavailable.
 Please contact your Home Child Care Consultant to request an alternate provider.
-The Consultant will do her best to accommodate your needs, but she cannot guarantee that alternate care will be available.

-AFCS is required by CCEYA to keep all children's contact information up to date; please keep both provider and AFCS informed of all changes as they occur.
+AFCS is required by CCEYA to keep all children's contact information up to date.
+Please inform both the provider and AFCS immediately of all changes.
 Failure to do so will result in a non-compliance for our agency.